Paris Visite Overview

-Carte Paris Visite counts days from day of first use, not 24 hour periods.
-If you arrive at night and use the pass, that will be counted as one day.
+Paris Visite pass counts days from day of first use, not 24 hour periods.
+If you arrive at night and use the pass before midnight, that will be counted as one day.

-The Paris Visite Carte is a 1, 2, 3 or 5 day pass good for either Zones 1 to 3 or 1 to 5 around Paris.
+The Paris Visite Pass is a 1, 2, 3 or 5 day pass good for either Zones 1 to 3 or 1 to 5 around Paris.
 If you’re staying just within Paris itself and not venturing out to Chateau Versailles, Chateau Fontainebleau nor Disneyland® Paris (all of which are in zones 4 & 5), stick with the Zone 1 to 3 card, which will cover all of “central” Paris.
 See the Paris Fare Zones Map for more information.

-The key difference between the Paris Visite Carte and the Passe Navigo Découverte is the timing.
-Pass Navigo’s are valid strictly from Monday 00:00 to Sunday 23:59:59, regardless of when you buy it.
-If you land at Roissy-Charles de Gaulle Airport on Thursday and buy a week long Pass Navigo Découverte, it will work only up until Sunday midnight.
+The key difference between the Paris Visite Pass and the Navigo Découverte Pass is the timing.
+Navigo passes are valid strictly from Monday 00:00 to Sunday 23:59:59, regardless of when you buy it.
+If you land at CDG Roissy-Charles de Gaulle Airport on Thursday and buy a week long Navigo Découverte pass, it will work only up until Sunday midnight.
 Starting from Friday, you will not even be able to purchase Navigo pass for use in the same week.